Fisher Center at Bard

 Assist the Director of Production and Associate Production Managers to hire a team of professional and student crew members.

-Supervise and train the video crew members.
+Supervise and train the audio crew.

 Assist the Director of Production and Associate Production Managers in creating labor and material estimates and budgets.

-Create video paperwork as needed.
+Create audio paperwork as needed.

 Maintain vendor relationships.

 Execute bidding and purchasing for Audio equipment and services.

 Coordinate and manage audio elements related to orchestra shell & riser changeovers, orchestra pit changeovers and seating setup changeovers.

 Assist in the advancement of tours by resident Fisher Center artists, accompany and support tours and off-site productions as required.

 Minimum 5 years experience as an Audio engineer in a multi-venue facility, producing venue or touring company (experience at an academic institution is a plus).